Fiber-optic communication: Fiber cable types

-Specialized cables are used for long-distance subsea data transmission, e.g. transatlantic communications cable.
-New (2011–2013) cables operated by commercial enterprises (Emerald Atlantis, Hibernia Atlantic) typically have four strands of fiber and signals cross the Atlantic (NYC-London) in 60–70 ms. The cost of each such cable was about $300M in 2011.
+Specialized cables are used for long-distance subsea data transmission, e.g., transatlantic communications cable.
+As of 2013, new cables operated by commercial enterprises (Emerald Atlantis, Hibernia Atlantic) typically have four strands of fiber and signals cross the Atlantic (NYC-London) in 60–70 ms. The cost of each such cable was about $300 million in 2011.

 Another common practice is to bundle many fiber optic strands within long-distance power transmission cable using, for instance, an optical ground wire.
 This exploits power transmission rights of way effectively, ensures a power company can own and control the fiber required to monitor its own devices and lines, is effectively immune to tampering, and simplifies the deployment of smart grid technology.

+Current optical fibers for long-distance communication are based on silica.
+Plastics and other types of glass exhibit much higher optical attenuation and are unsuitable for this application.
+Yasuhiro Koike developed an advanced perfluorinated polymer with a minimum attenuation of 16 dB/km at 650 nm.
+Using this new material as a basis, he developed the graded-index polymer fiber (GIPOF).
+Transmission at a speed of 11 Gbit/s over 100 m has been demonstrated with GIPOF.
+This is sufficient for applications in buildings and data centers.
+Unlike silica fibers, polymer fibers remain flexible even at larger diameters.
+This larger diameter is a significant advantage for interconnection.
+GIPOF typically has a core diameter of between 50 and 120 microns.